anandvamsi/aws/Syllabus.md

 ## RDS
 - what is RDS and need
-- RDS instance and ypes
+- RDS instance and types
 - RDS creation and login
-- Creatin of Read repicat
+- Creation of Read replica
 - RDS backups
 - Paramter group.